-only 24*24mm, is a very compact development board in the M5Stack development kit series.
-It provides more GPIOs for user customization which is very suitable for embedded smart home devices and in making smart toys.
-The main control adopts the
+Atom Lite is the compact development board in the M5Stack development kit series.
+With its small size of only 24*24mm, this iot development board offers ample GPIOs for user customization, making it perfect for embedded smart home devices and the creation of smart toys.

 - RGB LED(SK6812)